hareesh-me58/Crafto_Quote_App/README.md

 In QuoteCreationPage
 -we quote Text Area to write , file upload to image -we have submit button to submit our data
--And we have back to quote page
+-And we have a back button to go to quote page

 ## Installation